dac514/dotbin/Win10KnowHow.md

 ### CPU Spikes on Lenovo X220

-I keep getting CPU spikes on my laptop.
-The reason is because of broken webcam drivers.
+I keep getting a permanent 25% CPU spike on my laptop.
+The reason is because of broken Ricoh Media Card (SD card) drivers.
+I can reproduce the spike by changing Power Options mode from "Power saver" to "Samsung performance."
+The problem can be observed using [Process Explorer](https://technet.microsoft.com/en-us/sysinternals/processexplorer.aspx?f=255&MSPPError=-2147217396) Problem goes away after reboot (sometimes more than one.)
+Unresolved.
 Keyword `risdxc64`

+### How to Force Install Drivers

-The fix is to 1) manually install the drivers provided by Lenovo IE. Download [g1c814ww.exe](http://support.lenovo.com/ca/en/downloads/ds032431), unpack, open Device Manager, and forcibly point "Integrated Camera -> Properties -> Update Driver..." to aforementioned unpacked DRIVERS dir 2) Turn off automatic driver upgrades in Windows 10 so that new drivers don't get downgraded to MS "signed" versions. (can be done using [ShutUp10](http://www.oo-software.com/en/shutup10))
+Example: Manually install the camera drivers provided by Lenovo IE. Download [g1c814ww.exe](http://support.lenovo.com/ca/en/downloads/ds032431), unpack, open Device Manager, and forcibly point "Integrated Camera -> Properties -> Update Driver..." to aforementioned unpacked DRIVERS dir 2) Turn off automatic driver upgrades in Windows 10 so that new drivers don't get downgraded to MS "signed" versions. (can be done using [ShutUp10](http://www.oo-software.com/en/shutup10))

 ### Sourcetree